The purpose of this test is to evaluate the correct operation of an engine piezoelectric knock sensor when subjected to a simulated engine knock.

 PicoScope offers a range of options within the test kits.

-The Example Waveform shows an initial spike as the sensor is tapped, followed by short oscillations as the output from the piezo crystal dissipates.
+An initial spike as the engine block is tapped, followed by reduced oscillations as the ringing and output from the piezo crystal dissipates.

 A motor vehicle petrol engine is expected to produce a good power output with minimal fuel consumption and exhaust emissions.
 It is therefore important that the mapping of the ignition advance curve is as near to detonation, Knocking/pinking as possible.
 The optimal point at which the spark plug ignites the air/fuel mixture is just before detonation occurs.
 It is inevitable that at certain times and under certain conditions detonation will occur.
 The frequency of the vibration caused by this is about 15 kHz.